Monday, 6 May 2013

 According his page on Wikipedia “Cobban’s views and works in the macrocosm were to be the inspiration and birthplace of the historical school now known as Revisionism.
 Along with George V. Taylor, Cobban vehemently attacked the traditional Marxist conception of the past within Marx's dialectic, particularly in his work The Social Interpretation of the French Revolution.
 His resultant argument was that the Revolution could not be seen as a social revolution exacerbated by economic changes (specifically the development of capitalism and by corollary, class conflict between the bourgeoisie and the nobility).
 Rather, argued Cobban, the French Revolution should be seen as a political revolution with social consequences”.

 Whether Cobban’s writing was the birth place of a new form of revisionism is open to question.
-In some sense all historians are revisionists but this particular group of historians were united by their hostility to both Whig and Marxist historiography.
+In some sense all historians are revisionists but this particular group of historians was united by their hostility to both Whig and Marxist historiography.

 It is also strange that Russell who was a very distinguished historian failed in his essay to produce any real detailed examination of Marx’s actual writings on the English bourgeois revolution.
 Although not prodigious however he did write extensively on the rise of the bourgeoisie.